LoganFlaherty/sigil-language/README.md

 ## Goals
 I would like to continue to develop sigil further by including all standard data types and built in functions.
 A milestone project goal with sigil is be to be able to built a fully functional calculator minus graphs.

+Once sigil is about 1.0 ready, then a c interpreter will be developed.

 ## Built-in Sigils
 - Whisper: a print to standard output that implicitly takes in the args with in conditional statement of the sigil Whisper was invoked.
 Does not support explitic arg passing yet.
     - For example: sigil Print ? x and y: